phpsa/laravel-api-controller/README.md

     ];
 ```

+- You can automatically update and create related records for most types of relationships.
+Just include the related resource name in your POST or PUT request.

+For `BelongsToMany` or `MorphToMany` relationships, you can choose the sync strategy.
+By default, this will take an *additive* strategy.
+That is to say, related records sent will be ADDED to any existing related records.
+On a request-by-request basis, you can opt for a *sync* strategy which will remove the pivot for any related records not listed in the request.
+Note the actual related record will not be removed, just the pivot entry.

+To opt for the *sync* behavaiour, set `?sync[field]=true` in your request.

 ## Sorting

 -   Sorts can be passed as comma list aswell, ie `sort=age asc` or `sort=age asc,name desc,eyes` - generates sql of `sort age asc` and `sort age asc, name desc, eyes asc` respectively